shrubhat1997/SquirrelTracker/README.md

 ## High-level description

-We have created a web application developed with the Django framework in order to keep track of all the known squirrels in Central Park.
+We have created a web application developed with the Django framework in order to ke ep track of all the known squirrels in Central Park.
 In this web app you are able to add, update, and view squirrel data.

 ## Contributors